Quickstart: Explore and analyze costs with cost analysis

 Cost analysis supports different kinds of Azure account types.
 To view the full list of supported account types, see Understand Cost Management data.
 To view cost data, you need at least read access for your Azure account.

-For information about assigning access to Azure Cost Management data, see Assign access to data.
+For information about assigning access to Cost Management data, see Assign access to data.

 If you have a new subscription, you can't immediately use Cost Management features.
 It might take up to 48 hours before you can use all Cost Management features.